top of page

 The Rough & Tumble aren’t casual road dogs, but they aren’t letting on, either.
 From their upbeat, commanding stage presence and sharp banter, to their earworm-inducing melodies and heartstring lyrics, this thriftstore Folk-Americana duo refuses to bring the haggard road-worn stereotype to their audience-- even though they’ve earned it.
 In fact, The Rough & Tumble have been elbowing out of most stereotypes.

 The Rough & Tumble, a dynamic duo comprised of Mallory Graham and Scott Tyler, have been captivating audiences with their unique blend of dumpster-folk and thrift store-Americana for over a decade.
 The Pennsylvania-born Graham and Central California's Tyler have a knack for weaving together elements of joy, sorrow, comedy, and drama in their music, leaving audiences on the edge of their seats.
-On November 24, 2024, the band will release their new record, Hymns for My Atheist Sister & Her Friends to Sing Along To.
+On November 24, 2024, the band released their new record, Hymns for My Atheist Sister & Her Friends to Sing Along To.

 An album for the faithful, the faithless and the somewhere-in-between.
 The Rough & Tumble’s latest, Hymns for My Atheist Sister & Her Friends to Sing Along To, is a record wherein all are welcome.
 For those that are brokenhearted from a faith that didn't love them back, those who are still carrying religious baggage, or those who are continuing in the faith they were taught as children.
 It's an album about truth, about mystery, and most importantly about loving your neighbor.
 This message is at the forefront of the vocally expansive opening track and first single “Love Them Too,” released October 4, 2024.